zuiko21/minimOS/hard/README.md

 Status: Finished and _sort-of_ working, but with some strange bug with VIA, not solved yet. _Likely to be discarded_.

 Form-factor: Soldered, compact version of SDd.
-Breadboard with point-to-point soldering.
+Perfboard with point-to-point soldering.

 Interfaces: Piezo buzzer between PB7-CB2, SS-22 and old _VIAport_ connectors.